Priyankareddy-nalla/chatApp/README.md

 * Click the "Send Location" button.
 * Your current location will be shared and displayed in a map view within the chat.
 5. Record and Send Audio:
-* Click the "Record Audio" button in the action sheet.
+* Click the "Record Audio" button.
 * Record your audio message and send it.
 6. Read Messages Offline:
 * Messages are stored locally.